 “The ocean is more ancient than the mountains, and freighted with the memories and the dreams of Time.” – H. P. Lovecraft

-Through a grant from the National Academies of Science / Keck Futures Initiative, Rutstein was invited to collaborate in interdisciplinary workshops with a diverse group of scientists and artists exploring a new line of scientific inquiry: ocean memory.
+Through a grant from the National Academy of Sciences | Keck Futures Initiative, Rutstein was invited in 2017 to join an interdisciplinary workshop of a diverse group of scientists and artists exploring a new line of scientific inquiry: ocean memory.

 We hypothesize that environmental changes are recorded in deep sea “memories” encoded via genetic and epigenetic mechanisms within organisms as well as physical traits within the dynamic structure of the ocean itself.

 Rutstein has participated in the following Ocean Memory related workshops, projects and grants: